jorendorff/git-primer/05-branch-puzzles.md

     I always consult the man page before using this flavor, because I can't remember what "soft" and "hard" mean.
 Could they possibly have used less informative words here?

+### Fixing a commit on the wrong branch

+*(You can do this exercise in the `peeredit` directory.)*

+Let's say we create a new branch for work on antlers.

+    git branch antlers

+We make some changes...

+    echo "WORK WORK WORK" >> index.js

+...and commit them.

+    git commit -m "initial antler code"

+And then we realize we just made a mistake.
+What was the mistake?

+How can we undo that?

+Keep in mind we'd rather not lose the changes if possible.